-- The town should identify, remove, and replace non-native invasive species (NNI) found on town property. - The town should prioritize removal of these NNI plants and replace them with more appropriate plants, preferably those that are native to the Mid-Atlantic. - Residents should be educated as to the threats of NNI plants, their identification, and options for removal on their properties.
+- The town should identify non-native invasive species (NNI) found on town property. - The town should prioritize removal of these NNI plants and, as it becomes possible, replace them with more appropriate plants.
+Replacement should focus on plants native to the Mid-Atlantic. - Residents should be educated as to the threats of NNI plants, their identification, and options for removal/replacement on their properties.